 With themes that include Amorós’s preference towards asymmetry and her search for infinite light, THE MIRROR CONNECTION consists of a huge waterfall-like scribble of LEDs that pulsate in their white and yellow colors, giving a sense of liquid flowing through tubes.
 The lights bounce off the walls and reflect off the metal domes they emanate from while intermittently casting shadows around the space.

-“The Mirror Connection is a piece where we connect with ourselves, the space, and the artwork.”
+“THE MIRROR CONNECTION is a piece where we connect with ourselves, the space, and the artwork.”

 Please update your browser to access Creative Exchange Agency.